pyepics/pyepics/doc/autosave.rst

 ======================================
-:mod:`epics.autosave`  Auto-saving
+Auto-saving
 ======================================

 Overview
 ========

-The autsave module provides simple save/restore functionality for PVs, similar to the autosave module in synApps for IOCs but (obviously) via Channel Access.
+The :mod:`epics.autosave` module provides simple save/restore
+functionality for PVs, similar to the autosave module in synApps for IOCs but (obviously) via Channel Access.

-Request & Save file formats are designed to be compatible with synApps autosave.
+Request and Save file formats are designed to be compatible with synApps autosave.

 Use of this module requires the pyparsing parser framework.
 The Debian/Ubuntu package is "python-pyparsing"